Professor David Young

 2003-2004.
 Dunhill Medical Trust Post-doctoral Research Assistant, School of Biological Sciences, University of East Anglia.

-My research interests include the expression and regulation of metalloproteinases (MPs) and their inhibitors the TIMPs, particularly in the context of osteoarthritis (OA).
+My research interests include gene expression and regulation in the context of cartilage development and the main cartilage disease, osteoarthritis (OA).
 My laboratory focus is how these genes are epigenetically regulated; by microRNAs, DNA methylation and chromatin modifications.

-Main techniques: Gene expression analysis/profiling (Real-time PCR, Taqman Low density arrays, microarray, RNA-seq).
+Main techniques: Gene expression analysis/profiling (Real-time PCR, microarray, RNA-seq).
 Cell signalling analysis.
 RNAi (siRNA, shRNA). miRNA analysis.
 Cas9/CRISPR.
 ChIP-seq.
 Transcription factor analysis (EMSA, mutagenesis, reporter assays).
 Epigenetic analysis.
 Models of osteoarthritis.

 Age is the major risk factor for Osteoarthritis.
 We are investigating the molecular mechanisms of how ageing impacts on cartilage.